gasduster99/sppComp/try1/try1_2.md

-The model based methodology proposed here does not rely strongly upon the cluster sampling structure, but rather simply views each sample as independent and identically distributed ($I.I.D.$) draws from some data generating model, conditional on some parameterisation of the stratification system.
-So long as the parameterisation and data generating model are sufficiently robust for handeling the quirks of these data in particular, the conditionally $I.I.D.$ model of these data can be seen as practically useful for producing predictions about the data generating system even if our model does not replicate the true data generating process exactly.
+The model based methodology proposed here does not rely strongly upon the cluster sampling structure, but rather simply views each sample as independent and identically distributed ($i.i.d.$) draws from some data generating model, conditional on some parameterisation of the stratification system.
+So long as the parameterisation and data generating model are sufficiently robust for handeling the quirks of these data in particular, the conditionally $i.i.d.$ model of these data can be seen as practically useful for producing predictions about the data generating system even if our model does not replicate the true data generating process exactly.